easttennesseecc-star/Q-Top-Dog-IDE/PRE_INSTALLATION_CHECKLIST.md

 ### **What You CAN Do:**
 - ✅ Use other applications
 - ✅ Check email
-- ✅ Browse the web (keep Q-IDE tab open)
+- ✅ Browse the web (keep Top Dog tab open)
 - ✅ Get coffee ☕

 ---